Candles/Open Flame Devices Policy

 Date Enacted or Revised: February 2004; Revised April 2016; March 15, 2022

 The purpose of this policy is to provide policy and procedure information regarding open flame devices.

-Generally, the use of candles, incense, potpourri and other open flame devices such as lamps and lanterns, are prohibited in the University’s academic buildings, offices, residence halls and housing.
+Generally, the use of candles, incense, potpourri and other open flame devices such as lamps and lanterns are prohibited in the University’s academic buildings, offices, and residence halls.
 However, candles and open flame devices may be used subject to certain restrictions.

 Guidelines for Approval

 Approval for open flame permits will be granted for specific dates, times, and locations.
 Open flame devices must be under constant supervision, not unattended while burning.
 An approved fire extinguisher shall be immediately available in the area, and a person who has been trained in its use will be present to serve as a fire watch.
 Open flame devices shall be lit only during the function.
 Flames will be immediately extinguished at the conclusion of the function.
 Open flame devices must be kept in a stationary, securely supported, non-combustible holder.
 Open flame devices must not be placed on windowsills or other areas that are unstable, or where the flame could come in contact with curtains or other hanging objects.
 Open flame devices will not be permitted in areas where occupants are standing in aisles or exits.
 Readily combustible materials, including draperies and curtains, must be secured at least three feet from an open flame.
 Open flame devices must not be used in close proximity to heat or smoke detectors or sprinkler heads in such a way that the heat or smoke might activate the device.